B2B(Business to Business) Search Engine Marketing: Unleashing Your Digital Potential

 Grade C

-Low Priority: This set of keyword phrases has a moderate search volume and is pertinent to the content of your website.
+Low Priority: This set of keyword phrases has a moderate search volume and is pertinent to your website’s content.
 However, it has too much competition or is not a term you want to use on your website.

 Use Grade A and Grade B keyword phrases for organic search engine optimization and pay-per-click advertising campaigns.
 Your Grade C terms can be effective for pay-per-click advertising but could be better organic search engine optimization prospects.
 Start with your most popular Grade A terms and work down the list when optimizing your website for traffic from organic search engines.